ohcnivek/free-chipotle-babyyy/README.md

 -- TwitterDataStream : digest_tweet_stream() -- Opening HTTP Connection...
 -- TwitterDataStream : digest_tweet_stream() -- STATUS CODE -- 200
 -- TwilioClient : send_batch_messages() -- Sending batch message to YOUR-NUMBER from YOUR-TWILIO-NUMBER
+-- TwilioClient : send_message() -- Successfully sent message, "PROMOCODE" ,  to to YOUR-NUMBER from + YOUR-TWILIO-NUMBER
+-- TwilioClient : send_message() -- Successfully sent message, "PROMOCODE2019" ,  to to YOUR-NUMBER from + YOUR-TWILIO-NUMBER
--- TwilioClient : send_message() -- Successfully sent message, "CODE2019" ,  to to YOUR-NUMBER from + YOUR-TWILIO-NUMBER
+-- TwilioClient : send_message() -- Successfully sent message, "2019" ,  to to YOUR-NUMBER from + YOUR-TWILIO-NUMBER
 ```

-You'll also get a text from Twilio :)
+Woohoo!

+## 'Prod' aka on Friday during the game time:
+1. Make sure to delete your testing rule & replace that rules with the filter on @ChipotleTweets
+2. Leave it running during the game! (i actually need to check if this is ok w/ the rates on the twitter's api but it should prob be fine)
+3. Worst case: have the twiliio number text you & you can immedidately text chipotle @ 888222 the promo code :)

+Also, don't abuse this script.
+This was for fun & I have no gurantee that this will work.
+I just love Chipotle & Twitter & thought it would be a fun lil script to spin up ❤️